 There is an air-conditioned fitness center in the Lumphini Youth Center which anyone can join by paying a 40-baht membership fee and showing ID card or passport.
 Sporting facilities at the center include tennis and badminton courts and an outdoor swimming pool.
 There is also some free to use open-air fitness equipment in several areas of the park as well as an open-air outdoor weights gym full of local muscle men.

 The park’s paths are popular with joggers especially in the early evening and a loop around the park is a 2.5km jog.
-Cycling is limited to between10.00 and 15.00 when the park is less busy.
-Bicycles are prohibited outside those hours.
+Cycling is only allowed between10.00 and 15.00 when the park is less busy.
+Bicycles can not enter the park outside these hours.
 The two-seater, Swan pedal-boats can be rented at points around the lake for 40 baht per 30 minutes.

-After 21.00 the park should be avoided as street prostitutes and dodgy characters are hanging around the parks exterior at night.
+After 21.00 the park is best avoided as street prostitutes and dodgy characters hang around the parks exterior at night.

 Where is it?

 Location: Main entrance at the Silom – Ratchadamri – Rama IV intersection.
 Other entrances on Witthayu Road, Rama IV Road, and Sarasin Road.